polca/premise/docs/methodology/heat.rst

 For cutoff databases, the normalized delivered-heat volumes form average technology shares.
 For consequential databases, the same delivered-heat arrays are passed through the *premise* marginal-mix calculation before the market is written.
-The three-layer architecture, existing consumer routing, residual rules, and cycle checks are otherwise shared by both system models.
+The three-layer architecture, existing links to consuming activities, residual rules, and cycle checks are otherwise shared by both system models.

 Worked example and checks